MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/list-onedrive-urls.md

    > [!NOTE]
    > If you get an error message about being unable to run scripts, you might need to change your execution policies.
 For info, see [About Execution Policies](https://go.microsoft.com/fwlink/?linkid=869255).

-4. The script will prompt you for the SharePoint tenant admin Url.
-For example, "https://contoso-admin.sharepoint.com" is the Contoso SharePoint tenant admin Url.
+4. The script will prompt you for the SharePoint admin center URL.
+For example, "https://contoso-admin.sharepoint.com" is the Contoso SharePoint admin center URL.

 5. You will then be prompted to log into the tenant.
 Use a SharePoint admin or Global Admin account.